 This is for sure a trophy ranch property in one of BC’s most desired geographic locations.

-The ranch/asking price includes the herd.
+Price does not include the herd but is available for market rates.
 The herd is comprised of Simental Red Angus cross.
 Hawke Ranch does not keep any Charolais cross calves for replacements.
 All calves are red and have been for years; maintaining all tan colored calves.
 Price includes no less than 200 cows of which 12 are pure bred Charolais who are bred to pure bred Charolais bulls.
 The herd that is being sold with the ranch also has 8 Charolais bulls and 1 Heifer bull.

 Red Angus and Simmental are two breeds of cattle that are commonly crossed to create a hybrid calf that displays desirable traits from both breeds.
 When a Red Angus bull is bred to a Simmental cow, the resulting calf is known as a Red Angus x Simmental cross or "Red SimmAngus."